 - Learn various accompanying techniques, like walking bass lines, quartal harmony, altered chords and resolutions, and inversions

-- Use the 8+ hour Jam CD (stream them for free below), or download the entire playlist for free on the iReal Pro App
+- Use the 8+ hour Jam CD, download the free playlist on iReal Pro, or stream them online.

 IS THIS THE METHOD BOOK YOU’VE BEEN SEARCHING FOR?

 |√ COMPREHENSIVE studies for serious college level jazz, blues, and rock guitarists|

 |√ PROGRESSIVE format takes intermediate guitarists step by step into the advanced level|